-- 22. PAS 2035: 2019: Retrofitting dwellings for improved energy efficiency Specification and guidance is the overarching standard specification for retrofitting dwellings of all types and ages.
+23. PAS 2035: 2019: Retrofitting dwellings for improved energy efficiency -

+Specification and guidance is the overarching standard specification for retrofitting dwellings of all types and ages.
 It is a product of the Each Home Counts review and has been prepared to guide all government-supported projects including those under the Energy Company Obligation (ECO 3 until 2022).
 PAS 2035 does not take a totally holistic approach, in that its scope is on retrofit and not the other means by which to make homes more energy efficiency.
-This makes it difficult to follow the 'stages' described above and therefore the recommendations of the IHBC in this guidance document. - 23.
-Retrofitting traditional buildings needs to be risk based.
-PAS 2035 is not totally risk based but provides the option of taking a totally risk based approach. - 24.
-In PAS 2035 risks are based upon a risk matrix. - 25.
-PAS 2030: 2019 Specification for the installation of energy efficiency measures (EEM) in existing dwellings and insulation in residential park homes is implemented alongside PAS 2035 and it is a requirement for Retrofit Installers to follow. - 26.
+This makes it difficult to follow the 'stages' described above and therefore the recommendations of the IHBC in this guidance document.

+- 24. Retrofitting traditional buildings needs to be risk based.
+PAS 2035 is not totally risk based as it advocates a 'fabric first' approach, but provides the option of taking a totally risk based approach for traditional buildings only. - 25.
+In PAS 2035 risks are based upon a risk matrix. - 26.
+PAS 2030: 2019 Specification for the installation of energy efficiency measures (EEM) in existing dwellings and insulation in residential park homes is implemented alongside PAS 2035 and it is a requirement for Retrofit Installers to follow. - 27.
 There is a requirement to follow BS 7913: 2013 in PAS 2035.
-This includes significance analysis and heritage impact assessments. - 27.
-PAS 2035 stipulates several roles each with particular requirements in terms of memberships, training and qualifications.
-These are as follows: - Retrofit Advisor: Provides initial advice to householders and at completion/ handover.
-There is no requirement for training or qualification in traditional or historic buildings. - Retrofit Assessors: These produce the energy performance certificates (RdSAP).
-A requirement for training and qualifications in energy efficiency and retrofit (SQA Level 3 Award) (9), except in the lowest risk category. - Retrofit Co-ordinators: Specialist project managers who have overall responsibility.
+This includes significance analysis and heritage impact assessments.
+However, for non-designated traditional buildings, this is extremely light touch and largely a tick box exercise. - 28.
+PAS 2035 stipulates several roles, each with particular requirements in terms of memberships, training and qualifications.
+These are as follows: - Retrofit Advisor: Provides initial advice to householders, throughout installation and at completion/ handover.
+There is no requirement for training or a qualification in traditional or historic buildings. - Retrofit Assessors: These assess the condition of the building, its use and the suitability of measures recommended from the energy performance certificates (RdSAP).
+A requirement for training and qualifications in energy efficiency and retrofit (Level 3 Award) (9) only for buildings with special protection. - Retrofit Co-ordinators: Specialist project managers who have overall responsibility.
 They can perform other roles where others are not appointed.
 They are qualified by way of achieving a Level 5 Diploma in Retrofit Co-ordination.
-This does not cover traditional and historic buildings. - Retrofit designer: Design the retrofit installations.
+This does not cover traditional and historic buildings.
+The Retrofit Co-ordinators are also Retrofit Evaluators (see below). - Retrofit designers: Design the retrofit installations.
 In most circumstances where non-designated traditional buildings are concerned, they need to be a member of a building conservation competency scheme, but at the lowest level in such schemes.
 Where the building has statutory protection, this membership has to be at the highest level.

 - Retrofit Evaluators: Evaluates the effectiveness of the retrofit installation.
-A requirement for training and qualifications in energy efficiency and retrofit (SQA Level 3 Award), except in the lowest risk category. - 28.
+A requirement for training and qualifications in energy efficiency and retrofit (Level 3 Award), except in the lowest risk category.
+These are Retrofit Co-ordinators. - 29.
 PAS 2035 nevertheless contains useful details and sets out training, qualification and membership requirements which are not perfect, but sets out a benchmark, which provides guidance on the minimum requirements which should be ideally adopted for all retrofit.